UniversalDependencies/docs/_hyw/pos/SYM.md

 A symbol is a word-like entity that differs from ordinary words by form, function, or both.

 Many symbols are or contain special non-alphanumeric characters, similarly to [punctuation](PUNCT).
 What makes them different from punctuation is that they can be substituted by normal words.
-This involves all currency symbols, e.g. _֏ 70_ is identical to _եօթանասուն դրամ_/_eòt’anasown dram_ "seventy-five Armenian drams".
+This involves all currency symbols, e.g. _֏ 70_ is equivalent to _եօթանասուն դրամ_/_eòt’anasown dram_ "seventy-five Armenian drams".

 Mathematical operators form another group of symbols.